Powers0/SDP-Team-65-/README.md

   Train a couple more epochs on a specific pitcher/batter pair and see how well it does on predicting the last few years of data
   Get started on result prediction models
-    Separate models for swing/take as opposed to results on contact
+    Separate models for swing/take as opposed to results on contact Try to get a super high accuracy by cheating on Owen's model